Last Updated on

 If you don’t want your bike to fall apart, you better check it regularly.
 Tightening the bolts is an important part of this check-up.

-It’s so very important to have the wrenches for your almost all your bolts, especially the rack ones.
-A pedal spanner can be very useful if pedals get loose (rare) and fundamental if you’re flying with your bike, since all airlines will force you to remove the pedals.
+It’s so very important to have the wrenches for almost all your bolts, especially the rack ones.
+A pedal spanner can be very useful if pedals get loose (rare) and fundamental if you’re flying with your bike since all airlines will force you to remove the pedals.

-A great shop to buy all kind of tools is the UK Tool Centre, but really you could buy those at your town’s hardware store.
+A great shop to buy all kinds of tools is the UK Tool Centre, but really you could buy those at your town’s hardware store.

 Tyre Levers and Patch Kits